k9mil/cs408-mark-management-system/README.md

 ## Contact

-If you have any questions, feel free reach out to: `kamil.zak.2021@uni.strath.ac.uk`.
+For any questions, feel free reach out to: `kamil.zak.2021@uni.strath.ac.uk`.